 One way to prepare is to understand the attributes that a sophisticated buyer typically seeks in an acquisition target.
 The more of those attributes, as shown below, that are present, the lower will be the buyer’s purchase risk and the higher will be the valuation and price to the seller, assuming the sale is conducted in the context of a competitive process (more on this point later).

-- Niche Specialty/Leadership — Being a niche leader with a strong value proposition and the associated higher margins trumps being a larger purveyor of commodity products or services battling competitors based largely upon price.
+Niche Specialty/Leadership — Being a niche leader with a strong value proposition and the associated higher margins beat being a larger purveyor of commodity products or services battling competitors based largely upon price.
 The reduced margin risk will be rewarded with a higher valuation.

-- Recurring Revenue — Nothing calms the nerves of a buyer better than to see a large percentage of the P&L supported by recurring revenues (e.g. rents, royalties, maintenance contracts, service agreements, license fees, long term supply contracts, etc.).
-In contrast with discrete, project driven non-recurring revenues, which must constantly be chased anew, recurring revenues represent reduced risk to the buyer and, hence, a higher valuation for the seller.
+Recurring Revenue — Nothing calms the nerves of a buyer better than to see a large percentage of the P&L supported by recurring revenues (e.g. rents, royalties, maintenance contracts, service agreements, license fees, long-term supply contracts, etc.).
+In contrast with discrete, project-driven non-recurring revenues, which must constantly be chased anew, recurring revenues represent a reduced risk to the buyer and, hence, a higher valuation for the seller.

-- Strong Management Team — Companies led by the “Lone Ranger” type of business owners suffer in their valuations because too much of institutional memory, customer relationships, and functional capabilities reside in one person.
-Businesses with strong second tier management teams capable of running the business in the absence of the owner have lower risk and, therefore, enjoy higher valuations.
+Strong Management Team — Companies led by the “Lone Ranger” type of business owners suffer in their valuations because too much institutional memory, customer relationships, and functional capabilities reside in one person.
+Businesses with strong second-tier management teams capable of running the business in the absence of the owner have lower risk and, therefore, enjoy higher valuations.